• Skip to primary navigation

 Tips

-Meatloaf will keep in the refrigerator for four to five days.
-If you think it will be a while before it’s eaten, just wrap it well and tuck it into the freezer.
-Well wrapped and sealed, it will last up to three months.
-When you’re ready for a great meatloaf sandwich, you know what to do!
+Freezer: If you think it will be a while before it’s eaten, just wrap it in aluminum foil, then place it in a freezer safe resealable bag and store it in the freezer for up to three months.
+When you’re ready for a great Meatloaf Sandwich, you know what to do!
+Thaw frozen leftovers overnight in the refrigerator and enjoy.

 Nutrition Information